forecast-lab/SSAE_tf2/README.md

 #### Basic

-The code provides To train the SSAE model using the settings from the papers, simply run the shell script:
+To train SSAE using the provided data, simply run the shell script:

 	./Providence.sh

-The weights of the trained model will be saved in the `model` folder with the name specified in the `--save` option.
+The weights of the trained model will be saved in the `model` folder, and the forecast values will be saved in `path/to/data_XXXXXX-xxxxxx.csv`.

 #### Running the script in different modes

 The default argument `--mode training` let you train and evaluate the model.
+In addition, there are

+	--mode prediction

+to make a forecast from a single stream of past data and

+	--mode evaluation

-In addition, there are `--mode prediction` to make a forecast from a single stream of past data and `--mode evaluation` to load the pretrained weights and evaluate the model on the test set.
-To use these two modes, you need to specify the location of the pretrained weights
+to load the pretrained weights and evaluate the model on the test set.
+To use these two modes, you need to specify the location of the pretrained weights using `--load` option.

-	--load model/pretrained_weights.h5
+	--load model/pvd_ssae_3.h5

-and the test data
+You also need to specify the test data.

 	--test_data Data/data_name.csv

-An example of a shell script that runs in prediction and evaluation mode is provided in `Providence_predict.sh` and `Providence_eval.sh`, respectively.
+We have prepared the scripts for these modes as `Providence_predict.sh` and `Providence_eval.sh`, as well as the pretrained weights for all three models in the `model` folder.
+Note that these scripts use the training data as the test data.

 To run in these modes, you need to change some parameters:
-* For all models, the parameter of `--horizon` must match the forecast horizon of the loaded weights.
+* For all models, the parameter of `--horizon` must match the forecast horizon of the pretrained weights.
 * For S2S-1 model, you have to change the parameter of `--hidden` to 100.

-#### Saving the predictions

-The `training` and `evaluation` mode also allows you to save the predictions by adding the following option to the script:

-	--save_predictions filename.csv

 #### Changing the loss function